Billable Expenses | Importance & Examples

 Are your billable expenses tax deductible?
 Learn about billable expenses and billable income and the differences between billable vs non-billable expenses.

-The importance of tracking expenses is known by most small business owners and freelancers.
+The importance of tracking expenses with proper expense management is known by most small business owners and freelancers.
 However, it’s a lot of work to do on your own and the nuances of some expense categories may be lost in the fray.
 One such category is billable expenses.
 But what is a billable expense, and why is it important to track them separately from all your other expenses?
 In this article, we’ll explain in detail the subtleties of billable expenses and how they affect you and your business.

 What Is a Billable Expense?